Mitch Thorp: Post AFL

 In 2010 Thorp played as a forward for Werribee Football Club in the Victorian Football League (VFL).
-In a match for Weribee against the Coburg Tigers, Thorp ran into, and knocked out, former Richmond defender Graham Polak.
+In a match for Werribee against the Coburg Tigers, Thorp ran into, and knocked out, former Richmond defender Graham Polak.

 In 2011, he returned to play football in Tasmania for the South Launceston Football Club.
 Thorp was appointed as playing coach of South Launceston for the 2012 season.

 In 2013, Thorp guided South Launceston to the Tasmanian Football League premiership.
 In doing so, he became the youngest player to captain/coach a side in Tasmanian Football to a premiership.
 In the same season, Thorp won the Tassie Medal as the TSL's best player that year, starring in the state's win over the NEAFL and being the best forward in the competition.

 Thorp entered the 2013 AFL draft, with a view of resuming his AFL career.
 Despite reported interest from Carlton, the Western Bulldogs, Fremantle, Gold Coast and Brisbane, Thorp was unsuccessful in getting drafted.

 Thorp was appointed coach of the Western Storm Football Club in 2013.
 However, in December 2013, just two weeks after the official launch of the Storm, Thorp resigned from his position and left the Storm, accepting an offer to be a playing assistant coach for South Australian National Football League club Glenelg, in a bid to resurrect his AFL career.

 At the end of the 2014 season, Thorp returned to the TSL to be playing coach of the Devonport Football Club.

 Thorp joined Launceston ahead of the 2018 TSL season.

 Thorp then became coach of the Launceston for the 2019 TSL Season.
 In 2020 he led them to a premiership.